oleander/git-ai/README.md

 ## Overview

-Git AI is a Rust library that integrates with Git, leveraging OpenAI's GPT-4 model to automatically generate commit messages from code changes.

-This crate installs a `prepare-commit-msg` Git hook in your repository.
-When you commit without a message, Git AI uses ChatGPT to craft a commit message based on the staged files.
+Git AI uses ChatGPT and git hook to generate commit messages based on the staged files.
+Leave the commit message empty and let Git AI do the work for you!

 ## Installation